-Equally, if you are planning to move from one area to another, your CPD may be a mix of that which is relevant to your current job, and activities which are helping to prepare you for your move to a different area of practice, or you may concentrate most or all of your CPD on the new area you intend to move into.
+Equally, if you are planning to move from one area to another, your CPD may be a mix of that which is relevant to your current job, and activities which are helping to prepare you for your move to a different area of practice.
+Alternatively, you may choose to concentrate most or all of your CPD on the new area you intend to move into.